 Google Cloud Platform offers a helpful guide for loading data into BigQuery.
 You can use the

 bq command-line tool to upload the files to your awaiting datasets, adding the correct schema and data type information along the way.
 The

 bq load command is your friend here.
 You can find the syntax in the bq command-line tool quickstart guide.
 Iterate through this process as many times as it takes to load all of your tables into BigQuery.

 BigQuery is great, but sometimes you need to optimize for different things when you're choosing a data warehouse.
 Some folks choose to go with Amazon Redshift, PostgreSQL, Snowflake, or Microsoft Azure SQL Data Warehouse, which are RDBMSes that use similar SQL syntax, or Panoply, which works with Redshift instances.
 Others choose a data lake, like Amazon S3.
 If you're interested in seeing the relevant steps for loading data into one of these platforms, check out To Redshift, To Postgres, To Snowflake, To Panoply, To Azure SQL Data Warehouse, and To S3.

 Easier and faster alternatives

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

-Thankfully, products like Stitch were built to solve this problem automatically.
+Thankfully, products like Stitch were built to move data from Amazon S3 CSV to Google BigQuery automatically.
 With just a few clicks, Stitch starts extracting your Amazon S3 CSV data via the API, structuring it in a way that is optimized for analysis, and inserting that data into your Google BigQuery data warehouse.